Skip to Content

 • Spray a sheet of parchment paper with pan spray or brush lightly with vegetable oil.
 Cut the parchment into 4"x4" squares.

-• When the oil is up to temperature, place a parchment square into a slotted spoon and lower it into the oil.
+• When the oil is up to temperature, place a parchment square onto a slotted spoon and lower it into the oil.
 After a minute, use a pair of long-handled tongs to remove the parchment square which will release from the batter as soon as it starts frying.

 • Depending on the size of the pot, you can fit 2-3 donuts in at a time.
 Don’t overcrowd the pot.
 When the first side is well browned (after 3-4 minutes) flip the cruller over and fry another 3-4 minutes on that side.
 As the cruller fries it will puff up and some cracks may form.
 Continue frying until both sides are well browned in the cracks that form.
 Total frying time is about 6-7 minutes.